Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Introduction

-In the dynamic treatment framework, \citet{Han_2018} relaxes the sequential randomization assumption, allowing for noncompliance, and studies point identification of the average dynamic treatment effects and optimal non-additive DTR, in which treatment assignment at each stage does not depend on the history. \citet{Han_2019} proposes a way to characterize the sharp partial ordering of the counterfactual welfares of DTRs and the sharp set of the optimal DTRs in an instrumental variable setting by using a set of linear programs. \citet{Heckman_Navarro_2007} and \citet{Heckman_et_al_2016} use exclusion restrictions to identify the dynamic treatment effect by extending the literature on the marginal treatment effect, but do not study identification of the optimal DTRs.
+In the dynamic treatment framework, \citet{Han_2018} relaxes the sequential randomization assumption, allowing for noncompliance, and studies point identification of the average dynamic treatment effects and optimal non-additive DTR. \citet{Han_2019} proposes a method to characterize the sharp partial ordering of the counterfactual welfares of DTRs in an instrumental variable setting. \citet{Heckman_Navarro_2007} and \citet{Heckman_et_al_2016} use exclusion restrictions to identify the dynamic treatment effect, but their focus do not extend to the identification of the optimal DTRs.

-Estimation of the optimal DTR has been widely studied in the biostatistics and statistics literatures under the labels of dynamic treatment regime, adaptive strategies, and adaptive interventions. \citet{Chakraborty_Moodie_2013}, \citet{Chakraborty_Murphy_2014}, \citet{Laber_et_al_2014}, and \cite{Tsiatis_et_al_2019} review the developments in this field.
-There are some dominant approaches: G-estimation (\citet{Robins_1989,Robins_et_al_1992}) and Q-learning (\citet{Murphy_2005,Moodie_et_al_2012}).
-The G-estimation method specifies the Structural Nested Mean Model (SNMM) that is the stage-specific difference of the conditional mean of outcomes between two treatments.
-The G-estimation method estimates the parameters of the SNMM, and then predicts the optimal DTR from the estimated model (see, e.g., \citet{Murphy_2003}, \citet{Vansteelandt_Goetghebeur_2003}, and \citet{Robins_2004} for further details about G-estimation).
-The Q-learning method models the so-called Q-function, a function of the stage-specific expected reward with respect to the current treatment and history given that the optimal treatment is assigned in subsequent stages.
-The Q-learning method estimates the parameters of the Q-function via backward induction, and then estimates the optimal DTR as the sequence of stage-specific treatment assignment rules that maximize the estimated Q-functions.
+Estimation of the optimal DTRs has been widely studied in the biostatistics and statistics literature.\footnote{\citet{Chakraborty_Moodie_2013}, \citet{Chakraborty_Murphy_2014}, \citet{Laber_et_al_2014}, and \cite{Tsiatis_et_al_2019} review the developments in this field.} Some dominant approaches exist, such as G-estimation \citep{Robins_1989,Robins_et_al_1992} and Q-learning \citep{Murphy_2005,Moodie_et_al_2012}.
 A potential drawback of these approaches is the risk of misspecification of the models relevant to the counterfactual outcomes.
-In contrast, the DEWM approach does not need to specify any model relevant to the counterfactual outcomes; instead, it specifies the propensity scores, which are known in the experimental data setting.
+By contrast, the DEWM approach does not need to specify any model relevant to the counterfactual outcomes.